adoublef/adoublef/docs/organization-readme-template.md

-# Welcome, This is my [ORGANIZATION_NAME] environment! 👋🏿
+# Hello there!
+Welcome to my GitHub world! 👋🏿

-Thank you for landing on my [LANGUAGE_NAME] profile, I encourage you to explore the the various projects and content that will be listed here.
-Projects will have a majority focus in [LANGUAGE_NAME] on this page.
+I'm excited that you've discovered my GitHub profile.
+Feel free to dive into the realm of [ORGANIZATION_NAME], where you'll find a collection of projects and content related to [LANGUAGE_NAME].
+Your exploration is greatly appreciated!

 ## Contact

-I'm open to connect with all, whether it's to pair programme, work opportunities, or a general chit-chat.
-You can get in touch via my [LinkedIn](https://www.linkedin.com/in/kraffulbrown/), [Discord](https://discordapp.com/users/717510105049858128) or [email](mailto:kristopherab@gmail.com)
+If you have any questions, suggestions, or feedback about this project, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/kraffulbrown/), [Discord](https://discordapp.com/users/717510105049858128) or [email](mailto:kristopherab@gmail.com)